walkerjohnelle/EventTrackerProject/README.md

   - Description: Retrieves a specific skill by its ID.
   - Parameters: `{id}` - The unique identifier of the skill.
   - Response: Returns a JSON object containing details of the specified skill if found.

+- **GET /api/users/{userId}/skills:**
+  - Description: Retrieves all skills associated with a user.
+  - Parameters: `{userId}` - The unique identifier of the user.
+  - Response: Returns a JSON array containing details of all skills associated with the user if found.

+- **GET /api/jobs/{jobId}/skills:**
+  - Description: Retrieves all skills required for a job.
+  - Parameters: `{jobId}` - The unique identifier of the job.
+  - Response: Returns a JSON array containing details of all skills required for the job if found.

 - **POST /api/skills:**
   - Description: Creates a new skill entry in the database.